Monica-Ashok/ML-Evolution-Lab/01_Projects/Breast Cancer Prediction/README.md

   *These EDA findings provide actionable insights, validate data quality, and strategically inform feature engineering and model development for robust, interpretable results.*

-2. **Model Experminentation** ✅
+### **3. Model Experminentation** ✅
   - Explored a diverse set of algorithms:
       - **Logistic Regression** for baseline interpretability
       - **K-Nearest Neighbors (KNN)** for instance-based learning
       - **Decision Tree** for transparent, rule-based classification
       - **Random Forest** for robust ensemble learning
       - **Gradient Boosting** (XGBoost & LightGBM) for advanced performance
       - **Support Vector Machines** for margin-based classification
   - Implemented **stratified cross-validation** to ensure fair model comparison and mitigate class imbalance effects.
   - Systematically tuned hyperparameters using grid search and randomized search, optimizing for accuracy and generalization.
   - Assessed models with multiple metrics: **accuracy, precision, recall, F1-score, ROC-AUC**, and confusion matrices for nuanced evaluation.
   - Visualized **learning curves** and **validation curves** to diagnose overfitting and underfitting.
   - Investigated **feature importances** and **SHAP values** to interpret model decisions and support transparent ML practices.
   - Documented all experiments in `03_Model_Experiment.ipynb` for reproducibility and future reference.

 *This rigorous experimentation phase identified XGBoost and Random Forest as the most reliable and interpretable models for breast cancer classification.*

-    4. **Final Model** ✅
+### **4. Final Model** ✅
   - Selected **XGBoost** as the final model based on superior validation metrics and interpretability.
   - Performed **fine-grained hyperparameter tuning** to maximize predictive performance and minimize generalization error.
   - Evaluated the final model on a **hold-out test set**, reporting comprehensive metrics and calibration plots.
     - Exported the trained model using `joblib` for seamless deployment.
     - Provided clear documentation and usage instructions for both technical and non-technical audiences in `04_Final_Model.ipynb`.

 ---

-## 📊 Dataset Information
+## 📊 **Dataset Information**

 - **Name:** Wisconsin Breast Cancer Dataset
 - **Source:** `scikit-learn.datasets.load_breast_cancer`